Last updated: January 2026

 What types of accommodation can you get through clearing?

 There are various types of accommodation you get through clearing, with the most common being university student accommodation and private halls.
-What you’ll get will depend on what your specific university has available that year.
-All the most sought-after choices will likely be gone, but there should still be different choices to suit your needs.
+What you’ll get depends entirely on what the uni has left.

 When to consider privately rented student accommodation